Amir12js/Amir12js/README.md

 ## About me

-Full Stack Developer working across the entire stack, from building UIs to setting up backend services and keeping infrastructure running.
+Full Stack Engineer working across the entire stack, from building UIs to setting up backend services and keeping infrastructure running.
 I care about writing clean code and building things that actually scale.

 Currently working on [RenkHost](https://renkhost.vip), an umbrella platform behind multiple web services including [RenkBots](https://renkhost.vip/renkbots), a hosting service for Discord bots.

+When I'm not building I'm usually looking into security vulnerabilities or contributing to open source.

 ---